 A career is the culmination of all of a person's paid and unpaid jobs, educational pursuits, and life activities (Patton & McMahon, 2001).
 Historically, the term "career" referred to a particular profession and was associated with paying jobs, but in today's business climate, it refers to a process of ongoing learning and development.
-Over the course of an employee's working life, researchers studying career progression have tended to concentrate on both objective and subjective measures of professional achievement (Ng & Feldman, 2010; Kraimer, Seibert, Wayne, Liden, & Bravo, 2011).
-Weng and McElroy (2012) moved the emphasis on organizational career development.
-This is a critical distinction because whereas career growth by is more unexpected and unrelated to individual organizational performance over the course of their whole working careers, career growth by the organisation is more routine and closely associated to individual attitudes and behaviors (Weng & Xi, 2010).
+Throughout an employee's working life, researchers studying career progression tended to concentrate on both objective and subjective measures of professional achievement (Ng & Feldman, 2010; Kraimer, Seibert, Wayne, Liden, & Bravo, 2011).
+More recently, Weng and McElroy (2012) shifted the focus to organizational career growth or the degree to which employees experience career growth within their current organization rather than the assessment of career outcomes across their total work career.
+This is a critical distinction because whereas career growth is more unexpected and unrelated to individual organizational performance for their whole working careers, career growth by the organization is more routine and closely associated with individual attitudes and behaviors (Weng & Xi, 2010).

-Women have the same chances as men to climb the corporate ladder, according to research in the field of career development, especially if they start out in the same fields and have goals and skills that are similar to those of males (Prithi & Vasumathi, 2018).
+Women have the same chances as men to climb the corporate ladder, according to research in the field of career development, especially if they start in the same fields and have goals and skills that are similar to those of males (Prithi & Vasumathi, 2018).
 Women are viewed as having successful careers because they emulate males by sharing parental responsibilities and household chores with their spouses (Burke, 2007).
 Historically, obstacles to women's career progression have given rise to a range of unique viewpoints that ought to be highlighted.
-First off, it is widely known that females in managerial positions experience social discrimination, which is thought to lead to stress and demotivation.
+First, it is widely known that females in managerial positions experience social discrimination, which is thought to lead to stress and demotivation.
 At the highest levels of management, stress affects both men and women equally, however, women assert that, due to their gender, they experience more stress-related issues (Faizan & Haque, 2019).
-In addition, despite the fact that discrimination at work violates all written laws, it is known as a career advancement conflict (Gatrell, et al., 2013).
-Through social establishment, national cultural norms, values, and beliefs are imposed on organisations, which may obstruct women's advancement (Fitzsimmons & Stamper, 2014; Hofstede et al., 2010).
-Understanding the culture of people from various geographical environments, according to Klimas (2016), has the potential to develop remedies to contemporary business difficulties.
+In addition, even though discrimination at work violates all written laws, it is known as a career advancement conflict (Gatrell, et al., 2013).
+Through social establishment, national cultural norms, values, and beliefs are imposed on organizations, which may obstruct women's advancement (Fitzsimmons & Stamper, 2014; Hofstede et al., 2010).
+Understanding the culture of people from various geographical environments has the potential to develop remedies to contemporary business difficulties (Klimas, 2016).

 Role theory suggests that social systems, including societies, cultures, organizations, groups, and families, are organized and run through roles (Gupta et al., 2020).
-As a result, roles play a dynamic role in structuring participant interaction in order to preserve, defend, alter, innovate, or advance the goal of social systems.
-Roles become the fundamental link between the social system and the individual in this respect, and they are designed to express the greater concern's expectations to the specific actor (Badura et al., 2018).
+As a result, roles play a dynamic role in structuring participant interaction to preserve, defend, alter, innovate, or advance the goal of social systems.
+Roles become the fundamental link between the social system and the individual in this respect, and they are designed to express greater concern's expectations to the specific actor (Badura et al., 2018).
 Roles can thus be seen as necessary mechanisms that embody the social system's values.
-In terms of social roles, role expectations fluctuate among cultures and evolve with time, according to the role theory.
-Therefore, in the Ghanaian context, where masculinity is predominant, expectations from women at the workplace are below comparing with their male counterparts.
+In terms of social roles, role expectations fluctuate among cultures and evolve with time, according to role theory.
+Therefore, in the Ghanaian context, where masculinity is predominant, expectations from women in the workplace are lower compared with their male counterparts.